justintea/Scam_Invaders/Scam-Invaders/readme.txt

 - 2nd message appears
 - some time delay as per message
 - 3 options for the player pop up
+- as a player, i want to click 1 of 3 buttons, so that that registers my response
+- b/e logic - conversational script

 //Game logic
 - if bad answer = -1, otherwise no diff. (in other words, players start with full marks/credits)
 - questions will go through various stages of QnA from the scammer